IOTechSystems/support-alarms-docs/tutorial/docs/routing-management.md

 In the following tutorial, we demonstrate the steps to configure the Alarm Service and specifically how it can be instructed to create a severity-based condition and a route that is associated with an Email action.

-We use [Altair](https://altairgraphql.dev/) which is a GraphQL client tool for executing against a GraphQL Server.
-Altair has a number of interesting features including creating environment variables, schema doc views and searching, and importing/exporting of collections.
+We use [Altair](https://altairgraphql.dev/) which is a GraphQL client tool for executing API calls against a GraphQL Server.
+Altair has a number of interesting features including creating environment variables, schema documentation views and searching, and importing/exporting of collections.

 The following instructions demonstrate how to use Altair to execute several different GraphQL query and mutate  APIs of the Alarm Service.